-Rent for prime office space in Rio de Janeiro, for example, is now the most expensive in the Americas, recently overtaking New York, and the fourth highest in the world, according to Cushman & Wakefield, a real estate brokerage.
+Rent for prime office space in Rio de Janeiro is the most expensive in the Americas, recently overtaking New York, and the fourth-highest in the world, according to Cushman & Wakefield, a real estate brokerage.

 For Xavier, the cab driver, being in debt in Brazil means working nights instead of playing with his daughter.
 He is resigned to working for a long time to pay off his \$2,200 debt.
-And he knows any sudden misfortune - an unexpected doctor bill or a repair for his taxi - will put him further in the hole.
+And he knows any sudden misfortune will put him further in the hole.